Anti Bribery Policy

 A relevant function or activity includes public, state or business activities or any activity performed in the course of a person’s employment, or on behalf of another organisation or individual, where the person performing that activity is expected to perform it in good faith, impartially, or in accordance with a position of trust.

-A criminal offence will be committed under the Bribery Act 2010 if:
+A criminal offence will be committed if:

 What is prohibited?

-The Company prohibits employees or associated persons from offering, promising, giving, soliciting or accepting any bribe.
-The bribe might be cash, a gift or other inducement to, or from, any person or organisation, whether a public or Government official, official of a state controlled industry, political party or a private person or organisation, regardless of whether the employee or associated person is situated in the UK or overseas.
-The bribe might be made to ensure that a person or organisation improperly performs duties or functions (for example by not acting impartially or in good faith or in accordance with their position of trust) to gain any commercial, contractual or regulatory advantage for the Company in either obtaining or maintaining organisation business, or to gain any personal advantage, financial or otherwise, for the individual or anyone connected with the individual.
+Employees or associated persons are prohibited from offering, promising, giving, soliciting or accepting any bribe.
+The bribe might be cash, a gift or other inducement to, or from, any person or organisation, whether a public or government official, official of a state-controlled industry, political party or a private person or organisation, regardless of whether the employee or associated person is situated in the UK or overseas.

-This prohibition also applies to indirect contributions, payments or gifts made in any manner as an inducement or reward for improper performance, for example through consultants, contractors or sub-contractors, agents or sub-agents, sponsors or sub-sponsors, joint venture partners, advisors, customers, suppliers or other third parties.
+This prohibition also applies to indirect contributions, payments or gifts made in any manner as an inducement or reward for improper performance, for example through consultants, contractors or sub-contractors, agents or sub-agents, sponsors or sub-sponsors, joint-venture partners, advisors, customers, suppliers or other third parties.

 Records

-Employees and, where applicable, associated persons, are required to take particular care to ensure that all Company records are accurately maintained in relation to any contracts or business activities, including financial invoices and all payment transactions with clients, suppliers and public officials.
+Employees and, where applicable, associated persons, are required to take particular care to ensure that all records are accurately maintained in relation to any contracts or business activities, including financial invoices and all payment transactions with clients, suppliers and public officials.

-Due diligence should be undertaken by employees and associated persons prior to entering into any contract, arrangement or relationship with a potential supplier of services, agent, consultant or representative.
+Due diligence should be undertaken by employees and associated persons prior to entering any contract, arrangement or relationship with a potential supplier of services, agent, consultant or representative.

-Employees and associated persons are required to keep accurate, detailed and up to date records of all corporate hospitality, entertainment or gifts accepted or offered.
+Employees and associated persons are required to keep accurate, detailed and up-to-date records of all corporate hospitality, entertainment or gifts accepted or offered.

 Facilitation payments